dialectlabs/spec/05_ENCRYPTION.md

 ## Proposal

-We propose the addition of a two methods to wallet APIs for performing encryption & decryption:
+We propose the addition of two methods to wallet APIs for performing encryption & decryption:

 ```javascript
 // both methods use the wallet instance's privateKey